Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Thank you very much, Chris.

-So for my first question, I guess.
-As we look into the March quarter, could you give some color on what you’re seeing, you know, with, with, with respect to the different segments, you know, what, what, what what, what do you see within the the various market segments?
+So for my first question, I guess as we look into March, could you give some color on what you’re seeing with respect to the different segments?
+What do you see within the various market segments?

 Bernie Blegen — Executive Vice President and Chief Financial Officer

 Thank you.
-As a follow up and you mentioned enterprise Data and obviously you know that’s been a focus attention not just for you but, but, but the whole market.
-You know I you had made some comments in enterprise data for 26 on the last earnings call and you know if I just annualize the Q4 numbers, you pretty much get to where that that guidance was.
-So you know, what are your thoughts.
-On that in the year and perhaps is there a seasonal element to enterprise data as we go through the year?
+As a follow-up — and you mentioned enterprise data, and obviously, that’s been a focus of attention not just for you but the whole market.
+You had made some comments on enterprise data for 2026 on the last earnings call.
+And if I just annualize the Q4 numbers, you pretty much get to where that guidance was.
+So, what are your thoughts on that in the year?
+And perhaps is there a seasonal element to enterprise data as we go through the year?

 Bernie Blegen — Executive Vice President and Chief Financial Officer

 Sure.
-I’LL start off on this one.
-As I said in Q4 we saw some fairly pronounced changes in ordering patterns which has given us a fair amount more of confidence as far as what the outlook for enterprise data could be in 26.
-Now I think for those that you’ve worked with me for the last 10 years, you know that I like to stay pretty conservatively profiled when I make an estimate.
-So I’d probably say that whereas last quarter I talked about a range of between 30 and 40%, maybe I can increase that to a floor of 50% growth for 2025.
+I’ll start off on this one.
+As I said, in Q4, we saw some fairly pronounced changes in ordering patterns, which has given us a fair amount more of confidence as far as what the outlook for enterprise data could be in ’26.
+Now I think for those that have worked with me the last 10 years, you know that I like to stay pretty conservatively profiled when I make an estimate.
+So I’d probably say that, whereas last quarter, I talked about a range of between 30% and 40%, maybe I can increase that to a floor of 50% growth for 2025.

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

 Tony Balow — Vice President of Finance

-Our next question is from Joe Quatorchi of Wells Fargo.
+Our next question is from Joe Quatrochi of Wells Fargo.
 Joe, your line is now open.

-Yeah, thanks for taking the questions and.
-My congrats to Bernie as well.
+Yeah.
+Thanks for taking the question, and my congrats to Bernie as well.
 Thanks for all the help.
-Maybe just to follow up on that.
-In the enterprise data and the increase in outlook, how much of that is.
-Related to like traditional server CPU demand.
-That it seems like is accelerating as well?
+Maybe just to follow up on that, in the enterprise data and the increase in outlook, how much of that is related to, like, traditional server CPU demand that it seems like is accelerating as well?

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

 Bernie Blegen — Executive Vice President and Chief Financial Officer

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

 Bernie Blegen — Executive Vice President and Chief Financial Officer

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

 Bernie Blegen — Executive Vice President and Chief Financial Officer

 Yeah.
-I think where you’re going, Joe, as well is also, is there any demand destruction in PCs?
-I think as you looked at Q4 and into Q1, remember, we’re coming off a very strong first half of 2025, so we expected that to be down a bit as well as we are participating more selectively in the margin parts of that business.
-I don’t think we know how it’s going to play out through the rest of this year at this point.
-So I don’t think it’s possible to say how that market might trend.
-We.
+And I think where you’re going, Joe, as well is also is there daily demand destruction in PCs.
+I think as you looked at Q4 into Q1, remember we’re coming off a very strong first half of 2025, so we expected that to be down a bit as well as we are participating more selectively in the margin parts of that business.
+I don’t think we know how it’s going to play out through the rest of this year at this point, so I don’t think it’s possible to say how that market might trend.
 We hear a lot of the same, but I think it’s too early for us to tell.

 Thank you.

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

 Bernie Blegen — Executive Vice President and Chief Financial Officer